 Right there in front of me she broke into a hundred tears.

 She cried and said she was so sorry.
-She just recently moved here, was miserable and she’s been taking all her stress out on me.
+She had just recently moved here, she was miserable and she’d been taking all her stress out on me.

 I was stunned.

 The next time someone won’t share her crayons and glue with you remember there’s probably not anything you did.
 There’s probably stuff underneath that is creating anxiety or fear and it comes out as anger.
 Put on your storm gear and walk softly into the storm.

-Your soft words can be a welcome and unexpected surprise and let her finally talk through her pain.
+Your soft words may be a welcome and unexpected surprise and let her finally talk through her pain.

 What I believe happens is that satan throws stones at us.
 He throws one at my husband and whispers to him that I did it and throws one at me and tells me that my husband threw it.
 Then he sits back and watches, hoping what he’s done will cause damage and confusion.

 We have power over this.
 We are given power by God.
 If we claim God as our Savior we have nothing to fear.
 Do not be afraid.

 I tried to figure out WHY marriage would be this hard.
-How come we argued so terribly much?
+How come we argued so much and so often?
 I’ve had other relationships and they weren’t this difficult at all.

 That’s when it hit me.
 Through my tears I realized that satan has done this.
-We were going to do great things for God and somehow we allowed the enemy to get a foothold and a stronghold.
+Somehow we allowed the enemy to get a foothold and a stronghold.

 Here’s what God showed me: